Ubuntu Server 20.04 autoinstall

 late-commands

-section, enable the ubuntu user tosudo
+section, allows the ubuntu user tosudo

 late-commands